MicrosoftDocs/xamarin-docs/docs/cross-platform/desktop/lifecycle.md

 ## Graphics

-Xamarin.Forms does not include a graphics system for primitives beyond a simple rectangle (`BoxView`).
-You can include 3rd party libraries such as [SkiaSharp](~/graphics-games/skiasharp/index.md) to get cross-platform 2D drawing, or [UrhoSharp](~/graphics-games/urhosharp/index.md) for 3D.
+Xamarin.Forms includes a graphics system for drawing primitives, that's called Shapes.
+For more information about Shapes, see [Xamarin.Forms Shapes](~/xamarin-forms/user-interface/shapes/index.md).
+In addition, you can include 3rd party libraries such as [SkiaSharp](~/xamarin-forms/user-interface/graphics/index.md) to get cross-platform 2D drawing.

 ## Resources